tatumio/tatum-php/docs/Api/AccountApi.md

 <h4>2 credits per API call.</h4>

-<p>Deactivates an account.
+Deactivates an account.
 Only accounts with account and available balances of zero can be deactivated.
 Deactivated accounts are not visible in the list of accounts, it is not possible to send funds to these accounts or perform transactions.
-However, they are still present in the ledger and all transaction histories.</p>
+However, they are still present in the ledger and all transaction histories.

 ### Example